 Business leaders and managers spend days and hours debating, discussing, and thinking to formulate their organization’s values.
 And yet, in many organizations, values are limited to be window dressings or just wall hangings.

 Employees, partners, and customers hardly know the organizational values or don’t believe that they are relevant to how they function.
 Organizational values, in such cases, become a nasty joke.

-In this article, we take a deeper look at organizational values – what they are, the different types, and how to ensure that the values are more than just words on the wall.
+In this article, we take a deeper look at what organizational values are - their different types, and how to ensure that they are more than just words on the wall.

 Values are meaningful only when they are expressed through everyday behaviors.

-Organizations can benefit from values only when they are defined properly, and their people know exactly what they are talking about and what they are trying to achieve.
-In an article published by Patrick M. Lencioni in the Harvard Business Review, he speaks about the various organizational values and understands these can help define more precise values.
+Organizations can benefit from values only when appropriately defined, and their people know exactly what they are talking about and what they are trying to achieve.

 “The best companies take their core values to heart, challenging themselves every day to ensure they are truly living their values.
 Likewise, the companies that have core values, but don’t focus on them, often find themselves struggling financially and culturally.” - Rob Dube, Forbes.